 Goliad, Texas Oct.
 12 - 14, 2016

 The old fort is hard to miss as you transition from South Texas countryside to the city of Goliad.
-It is truly an impressive site.
+It is truly an impressive sight.
 Presidio La Bahia is Spanish for the Fort on the Bay.
-And if you're into Texas history, specially around the famed Alamo in my hometown of San Antonio, then this is a must do on your list.
+And if you're into Texas history, especially around the famed Alamo in my hometown of San Antonio, then this is a must-do on your list.
 A lot happened here all the way back to when the fort was founded by the Spanish Colonizer Lieutenant-General Jose de Escandon in 1749.

 The final attack upon the Alamo began before dawn on March 6, 1836.
 By 9:00 a.m. all the occupants except the women and children are dead.